A Brief History

 If you are prepared to immerse yourself in comic-book fantasy action and adventure, then Aquaman is for you.
 Be prepared to be dazzled by a highly visual movie that moves right along.
 Bring the kids, as we could see no reason not to, as the violence depicted is not really the type we would expect any but the most extremely sensitive to find objectionable.
 (The film is rated PG-13.)
 We strongly recommend this movie for fans of the DC Universe and Marvel Universe type films, and even those (think Grandma and Grandpa even) that are unfamiliar with the characters will probably find the movie exciting and thrilling.
 The movie review site Rotten Tomatoes finds 68% of reviews to be positive.

-Questions for Students (and others): Have you read any Aquaman comics?
+Question for students (and subscribers): Have you read any Aquaman comics?
 Are you a fan of DC Comics?
 Have you seen any of the other DC based movies (Superman, Batman, Wonder Woman, Justice League, etc.)?
 Do you prefer to see movies in 2D or 3D?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!